reymon359/gatsby-personal-site/content/posts/basic-tips-for-amateur-star-photography/index.md

 ## The Location

-Nowadays **because of the cities’ light pollution, these are not the best places for this activity.** Therefore the further you are from them the better If you want to have a clearer sky.
+Nowadays **because of the cities’ light pollution, these are not the best places for this activity.** Therefore the further you are from them the better to have a clearer sky.
 The [Bortle scale](https://en.wikipedia.org/wiki/Bortle_scale) is a nine-level numeric scale that measures the night sky's brightness.

 ![Light Pollution in the Bortle scale.
 [Source](https://www.reddit.com/r/interestingasfuck/comments/khe15u/the_concept_of_light_pollution_is_crazy/).](./light_pollution_in_the_bortle_scale.jpg)